 The Cure: PAM

 A robust privileged access management (PAM) solution can meet the above requirements – but only if it comprises several key components that work together.
 It should have, in the first instance, an access manager component that gives security teams control of, and visibility into, privileged access.
-That is, managers should be able to define privileges for any user, ensuring that the user can only see the systems and do the tasks for which they are authorizes.
-Aside from assigning such privileges, the security team also needs visibility into login activity, and the actions that privileged users take while they are in the system.
+That is, managers should be able to define privileges for any user, ensuring that the user can only see the systems and do the tasks for which they are authorized.
+Aside from assigning such privileges, the security team also needs visibility into login activity and the actions that privileged users take while they are in the system.

 A proper PAM solution will also provide session management capabilities.
 Such capabilities should be both real-time and automated.
-That is, the session manager should be capable of detecting inappropriate session activity on its own, along with the power to either automatically terminate such session or to raise real-time alerts so that administrators can examine the sessions in order to take necessary steps.
+That is, the session manager should be capable of detecting inappropriate session activity on its own, along with the power to either automatically terminate such sessions or to raise real-time alerts so that administrators can examine the sessions in order to take necessary steps.
 Furthermore, the session manager component of a PAM solution should be capable of recording all sessions, which is especially critical in a healthcare setting: It provides an audit trail for regulatory compliance, but also can be used both as a training tool and diagnostic resource in case of an equipment failure.
 For example, if a contractor updates the software on an MRI machine, and then the machine subsequently suffers a malfunction, the session logs can be used to determine if the update was done improperly, or if the machine has suffered a true mechanical malfunction.

 Finally, a proper PAM solution will also have a strong password manager component.
-Such a component will guarantee both that passwords are of sufficient strength and also are regularly rotated, so that even if a hacker somehow gains a password it will be obsolete before they can attempt to use it to gain system access.
-To further secure the system, session-based password expirations are particularly useful when contractors are logging into the system, because the password manager can rotate the password as soon as a contractor ends their session – thus guaranteeing that the password can’t be used at a later point to reenter the system without the security team’s consent.
+Such a component will guarantee both that passwords are of sufficient strength and also are regularly rotated so that even if a hacker somehow gains a password it will be obsolete before they can attempt to use it to gain system access.
+To further secure the system, session-based password expirations are particularly useful when contractors are logging into the system because the password manager can rotate the password as soon as a contractor ends their session – thus guaranteeing that the password can’t be used at a later point to reenter the system without the security team’s consent.

 Healthcare at Risk: The Webinar

 Security incidents are now an inevitable part of business.
-But healthcare organizations that have proper a PAM solution in place can substantially lower the costs of a data breach – typically by somewhere around $1.5 million per breach.
+But healthcare organizations that have a proper PAM solution in place can substantially lower the costs of a data breach – typically by somewhere around $1.5 million per breach.

 For more insights on securing healthcare IT infrastructure with PAM, be sure to watch the webinar, Healthcare at Risk: Securing patient data and critical equipment in the healthcare sector, presented by WALLIX VP of Sales Chad Carter.
-Chad discusses all of the above topics, and provides his own insights into this critical challenge with the view that if protecting patients is a healthcare provider’s primary function, then that protection should – and must – extend to cybersecurity protections, as well.
+Chad discusses all of the above topics and provides his own insights into this critical challenge with the view that if protecting patients is a healthcare provider’s primary function, then that protection should – and must – extend to cybersecurity protections, as well.